DarkHole1/d-tips/README.md

 D is a language, where code often just works.
 You don't need to read docs thoroughly, rather work with it by pure intuition.
 But sometimes there is a shorter way, which you'll never guess if you don't know.
 So there is a humble collection of such places.

 >[!NOTE]
 >Know something interesting?
-PRs are welcomed :)
+PRs are welcome.d :)

 ## Attributes can be inferred
 Let's imagine, you have a good old top-level function: